netelder/first_app/vcs.md

 [RubyMine] handles several different version control system including [CVS], [Mercurial], [Subversion], [Perforce] and [Git].
 Help can be found at the [RubyMine git reference].

+Here we setup a [git] repository and then create and push updates to a [GitHub] repository all inside the [RubyMine] IDE.

 ## Git ##

 You can put the project under `git` from within the IDE.
 Select **Import into Version Control** under the **VCS** menubar item and pick **Create Git Repository**.